-In South Carolina, syndromic surveillance is used to monitor chief complaint data to help identify events of public health concern.
+In South Carolina, Syndromic Surveillance Reporting is used to monitor chief complaint data to help identify events of public health concern.

-For additional information or questions, please send an email to email@example.com.
+For additional information or questions regarding the Syndromic Surveillance reporting measure at DHEC, please send an email to email@example.com.

 This page last updated February 16, 2017